This information is intended for use by health professionals

 In- vitro and animal studies indicate various effects of natural opioids, such as morphine, on components of the immune system; the clinical significance of these findings is unknown.
 Whether oxycodone, a semisynthetic opioid, has immunological effects similar to morphine is unknown.

-The release of oxycodone from oxycodone tablets is biphasic with an initial relatively fast release providing an early onset of analgesia followed by a more controlled release which determines the 12 hour duration of action.
-The mean apparent elimination half-life of oxycodone tablets is 4.5 hours which leads to steady-state being achieved in about one day.
+The release of oxycodone from oxycodone tablets is biphasic with an initial relatively fast release providing an early onset of analgesia followed by a more controlled release, which determines the 12 hour duration of action.

 Release of oxycodone from oxycodone tablets is independent of pH.